-3. To frame policy on risk control and management, and the periodic monitoring of internal information and control systems.
+3.- To frame policy on risk control and management, and the periodic monitoring of internal information and control systems.

-Equally, article 7, paragraph c) of the Audit and Compliance Committee Regulations states that the Committee shall serve as a channel for communications between the Auditors and the Board of Directors, evaluating the results of each audit and the management team's responses to its recommendations, and mediating and arbitrating in the event of disagreement between the two concerning the principles and criteria to be applied in the preparation of the financial statements.
-It also confers the role of overseeing the execution of contracted audit work and ensuring that the auditor's opinion on the financial statements and the main contents of the Auditors' Report are written clearly and accurately to this Committee.
+Equally, article 7, paragraph c) of the Audit and Compliance Committee Regulations states that said Committee shall serve as a channel for communications between the Auditors and the Board of Directors, evaluating the results of each audit and the management team's responses to its recommendations, and mediating and arbitrating in the event of disagreement between the two concerning the principles and criteria to be applied in the preparation of the financial statements.
+It also attributes to this Committee the duty of overseeing the execution of contracted audit work and ensuring that the Auditor's opinion on the financial statements and the main contents of the Auditors' Report are written clearly and accurately.

-Enagás, S.A. has established quarterly reviews of its financial statements to detect any possible risks that could affect these and any qualifications which may arise.
+Enagás has established quarterly reviews of its financial statements to detect any possible risks that could affect these and any qualifications which may arise.
 It consequently carries out suitable measures to resolve any qualifications.